 NC Urban Forestry Awards

 Every year the North Carolina Urban Forest Council is honored to present statewide Urban Forestry Awards.
-This award program recognizes communities, organizations, and individuals for their outstanding work in protecting and enhancing our community forests.
+This award program recognizes communities, organizations, and individuals for their outstanding work in protecting and enhancing our community/urban forests.
 Additionally, we showcase these annual awards to broaden community awareness about the importance of each recipient's work for our forest resources.

 We welcome nominations for individuals, organizations, corporations, and institutions that have displayed excellence in their urban and community forestry practice.
-We select award recipients based on the following criteria:

 Past Awardees